-Meet the Farmers: Case Studies from Mexico's Export Ag Industry
+Meet the Farm Workers: Case Studies from Mexico's Export Ag Industry

 These case studies are part of the Mexico Institute's ongoing study "Farm Labor and Mexico’s Export Produce Industry."